jimr/deba-bocho/README.rst

 - implement rotation properly ✓
 - allow a "zoom" option ✓
+- optional drop-shadows
-- optional drop-shadows (and make the basic edge separators optional also)
+- make the basic edge separators optional ✓
 - automatic spacing as an option as well as fixed pixel spacing
 - horizontal and vertical spacing ✓
 - horizontal and vertical offsets ✓